Use this glossary to learn the definitions of all the pizza words and terms you'll ever need.

 Plum tomatoes that are grown in the volcanic soil of San Marzano, Italy.
 They are ideal for use in pizza sauce due to their low sugar content and juicy flesh.

-A firm aluminum shallow pan with a mesh structure that can be used to bake or cool a pizza on.
+A firm aluminum shallow pan with a mesh structure that can be used for baking or cooling a pizza.

 The finest ground flour in Italy, with a high-gluten content.
 It’s used to make Neapolitan pies and is a required ingredient in any pizza designated as VPN.